 Another of the employer’s responsibilities is deducting contributions for the National Superannuation Fund, or NASFUND.
 This organization is the national provident fund that covers employees in the private sector and government-funded organizations.
 The funding covers expenses from retirement, unemployment, disability, and sudden cut-offs to income flow.

 The contributions for NASFUND come from employers and employees.
-Employees pay 8.4 percent of a worker’s income, and workers contribute 6 percent.
+Employers pay 8.4 percent of a worker’s income, and workers contribute 6 percent.

 You’ll have a few options for how to handle payroll management in Papua New Guinea.
 The various options require different levels of financial resources.
 Your choices include: